 Flora Maintenance supplies HardiStrainTM standardized bacteria cultures, produced with a proprietary system that promotes increased viability over an extended shelf life.
 Our freeze-dried probiotic cultures are provided in an acid-resistant, delayed release capsule to survive harsh stomach acids for effective delivery to the intestinal tract where the organisms can colonize and replicate.

-Flora Maintenance helps to inhibit the growth of pathogenic bacteria, supporting an enhanced ability to resist infections while aiding digestion.
-The bacteria have the ability to adhere to the intestinal epithelial cells and to implant in the intestines and positively modulate the immune system.
+Flora Maintenance helps to inhibit the growth of harmful bacteria, supporting enhanced immune defense while aiding digestion.
+The "good" probiotic bacteria have the ability to adhere to the intestinal epithelial cells and to implant in the intestines and positively modulate the immune system.
 Patient One’s proprietary blend contains significant concentrations of L. acidophilus, L. casei, and L. rhamnosus, three of the most well documented strains on the market today.

 As strain identity is essential to link a strain to a specific health effect, the probiotic strains in our formula are genetically identified using a sophisticated RiboPrinter® microbial characterization system.

 L. acidophilus, a strain of lactic acid-producing microbes, offers numerous benefits for digestive health.
 L. acidophilus produces vitamin K, lactase and anti-microbial substances.
 Multiple human trials report benefits of L. acidophilus for bacterial vaginosis.
 Scientists have discovered that administering L. acidophilus orally helps reduce the colonization of undesirable bacteria, such as E. coli within the digestive tract.
 L. acidophilus has been shown to improve digestive functions and boost the immune system.
 By creating a lactase enzyme that assists in the breakdown of lactose into simple sugars, L. acidophilus can be beneficial for people who experience lactose intolerance.